Computers in the Classroom

 1 to 1 Portable Computer Labs for K-6 Schools

-As schools look to implementing 1:1 computing for their students via shared laptop trolleys (or carts), it's good to consider what's required and how it can all be managed.
-This video is a good introduction. learn more
+As schools look to implementing 1:1 computing for their students via shared laptop trolleys (or carts), it's good to consider what's required and how it can all be… learn more

 resource URL thumbnail